matter-labs/era-compiler-solidity/docs/src/05-linker.md

 zksolc './Greeter.sol' --output-dir './output' --bin
 ```

-2. Check for unlinked library references.
+2. Check for unlinked library and factory dependency references.

 It can be done with the following command, where the `--library` argument is intentionally omitted: